 Access to safe transitional supportive housing is a key determinant in stabilizing chronically ill super-utilizers of health care.
-The availability of secure housing and home care services must include services which will allow the discharged patient to stabilize in the community setting instead of re-admitting to the hospital due to housing instability.
+The availability of stable and affordable housing should also include support services which will allow discharged patients to stabilize in the community setting instead of re-admitting to the hospital.

-The Affordable Care Act (ACA) has expanded opportunities for home and community based services including supportive housing for a wider range of Medicaid members.
-Such opportunities could include innovative models such as Medical Respite.
+The Affordable Care Act (ACA) has expanded opportunities for home and community based services, including supportive housing and innovative models such as Medical Respite for a wider range of Medicaid members.

-As the only Performing Provider System in NYS administering the Transitional Supportive Housing project, FLPPS is poised to maximize additional opportunities to increase access to housing for high-risk Medicaid enrollees and eligible individuals, monitor the impact of housing as a key service within an Integrated Delivery System, and evaluate the cost-benefit of housing interventions to improve health outcomes and system utilization.
+As the only Performing Provider System in NYS to administer the Transitional Supportive Housing project, through its network partners, FLPPS was able to leverage DSRIP funds to increase access to housing for high-risk Medicaid enrollees and eligible individuals, monitor the impact of housing as a key service within an Integrated Delivery System, and evaluate the cost-benefit of housing interventions to improve health outcomes and system utilization.

 In 2019-2020, FLPPS partnered with several hospitals and community-based organizations to design and implement an innovative program to develop transitional supportive housing and medical respite type services in emergency shelters in Monroe County.
 By developing a more person-centered care pathway and enabling hospitals to share information directly with emergency shelters, the project helped improve discharge planning for homeless individuals and better enabled emergency shelter staff and peer service providers to support patients in stabilizing both their health and housing once in shelter.